Annual 5K Raises Funds for Patient Programs

 Proceeds Benefit Multiple Lahey Hospitals

-The event benefits all of the Lahey Health cancer centers, which are located at Beverly and Addison Gilbert hospitals; Lahey Hospital & Medical Center, Burlington; Lahey Medical Center, Peabody; and Winchester Hospital.
+The event benefits all of the Lahey Cancer Institute centers, which are located at Beverly and Addison Gilbert hospitals; Lahey Hospital & Medical Center, Burlington; Lahey Medical Center, Peabody; and Winchester Hospital.
 Funds are divided evenly and each cancer center decides where its need is greatest.

 Over the years, the event has raised $1.8 million.
 Most recently, the funds were used to purchase a tablet-based tool for all the hospitals that patients can use to assess their lifetime breast cancer risk.
 Funds have also been used to provide cancer support groups, purchase blanket warmers and create a healing garden outside the cancer center at Lahey Medical Center, Peabody.
 It has also backed Lahey’s pioneering screening program to detect early stage lung cancer and to hire a research nurse who is integral to Lahey’s vigorous clinical research program.
 As Hesketh remarked, “Our research program allows us to offer our patients access to cutting edge investigational treatments available only in the setting of a clinical trial.”